15th Richmond Folk Festival draws crowds, showcases cultural traditions | The Commonwealth Times

 Other performers include traditional Scottish-Gaelic singer Julie Fowlis, the Native Pride Dancers from St. Paul, Minnesota, and the Lonesome River Band, a bluegrass band.

-The Richmond Times-Dispatch Virginia Folklife Area hosts some non-musical performances.
+The Richmond Times-Dispatch Virginia Folklife Area hosted some non-musical performances.
 These included auto mechanic demonstrations and a contortionist.

 The Richmond Folk Festival is free to attend and is funded by donations.
-The “bucket brigade” — a group of volunteers in orange vests who carry buckets for donations — are a common sight around the festival.
+The “bucket brigade” — a group of volunteers in orange vests who carry buckets for donations — are a common sight around the festival each year.

-According to their website, more than 220,000 people attended the Richmond Folk Festival last year, which is almost the population of the city of Richmond itself.
+According to its website, more than 220,000 people attended the Richmond Folk Festival last year, which is almost the population of the city itself.

-The last day of the 15th Richmond Folk Festival is today from noon to 6 p.m.
-For more information about the event, visit richmondfolkfestival.org.

 Latest posts by News Editor (see all)